ihhub/penguinV/README.md

 - compact
 - multithreading support for individual functions (please refer to [multithreading support](#multithreading-support) section)
 - exception-based code
-- optional SSE and AVX support
+- optional SSE, AVX, NEON support
 - cross-platform
 - functions can perform processing on separate image parts (no need to make a copy of image for area on what you want to do something, just set area parameters)
 - user-defined image types support (you can create your own image types and image functions [See API description, ImageTemplate class])

 At current stage of development library does not have many features but we are intending to introduce them very soon:
-- more basic functions and their implementations by SSE and AVX
+- more basic functions and their implementations by SSE, AVX, NEON
 - ~~blob detection code~~
 - template matching classes
 - ~~multi-level thread pool~~